-We want to support you to help your young people through the process of writing and submitting an entry for the Prize, in the simplest way possible, to integrate into busy school days!
+We want to support you to help your students through the process of writing and submitting an entry for the Prize, in the simplest way possible, to integrate into busy school days.

 We also have GCSE Practice Papers for AQA English Language Paper 1 and 2, using the writings of George Orwell as the extracts.

 In-person workshops and events